 Shared Device Cores

-Device Core Sharing allows a Reactor instance to use device cores running on a different Blue Pill.
-This enables distributed architectures where device communication happens close to the equipment while control logic remains centralized.
+Device Core Sharing allows Reactor to use device cores running on a different Blue Pill Server or Blue-Pill-Inside device.

 Why Share Device Cores?